 South Dakota Opportunity Zones (SDOZ)

-There are 25 designated opportunity zones in the state of South Dakota and this includes 23 low-income communities as well as 2 non low-income contiguous tracts.
+There are 25 designated opportunity zones in the state of South Dakota and these include 23 low-income communities as well as 2 non low-income contiguous tracts.
 The good news is that business incorporation in South Dakota OZ can provide you with tax breaks like no other.
-If you make any investments within the opportunity zones and this is held for 10 years or more, then your investments will be free of capital gains taxes.
+If you make any investments within the opportunity zones and it is held for 10 years or more, then your investments will be free of capital gains taxes.
 List of Opportunity Zones

 How do you incorporate in South Dakota?